kjd/idna/README.md

 ## Additional Notes

-* **Version support**.
+* **Python version support**.
 This library supports Python 3.9 and higher.
   As this library serves as a low-level toolkit for a variety of applications, we strive to support all versions of Python that are not beyond end-of-life.
+Free-threaded Python is also supported, as the library holds no mutable global state the functions can be called concurrently from multiple threads.

 * **Unicode version**.
-The IDNA and UTS #46 lookup tables are generated from a specific Unicode release, available as `idna.unicode_version` (and shown by `idna --version`).
-Some checks — NFC normalisation, bidirectional classes and combining classes — still come from the running Python's `unicodedata` module, so on an older Python a character new to Unicode may be rejected (typically with the `unknown_codepoint` or `bidi_unknown_direction` error codes) even though the tables know about it.
+The IDNA and UTS #46 lookup tables are generated from a specific Unicode release.
+Some Unicode data depends on the running Python's `unicodedata` module, so on an older Python a character new to Unicode may be rejected as unknown even if this library knows about it.

-* **Thread safety and free-threaded Python**.
-The library holds no mutable global state — the lookup tables are read-only — so all functions may be called concurrently from multiple threads, and the incremental codec classes keep their state per instance.
-The test suite runs on free-threaded CPython builds (`3.14t`) with the GIL disabled and includes a concurrency test.

 * **Emoji**.
 It is an occasional request to support emoji domains in this library.
 Encoding of symbols like emoji is expressly prohibited by